Prastiwar/ResourceManager/README.md

 ## TODO

-- [ ] Try to speed up loading files and resources (maybe do not load all files at once, load just names, when edit is clicked, then modes should be loaded)
+- [ ] Improve resources loading time
 - [ ] On saving json, backup should be made